 When can I enroll?

 “Open enrollment” is for a specific period of time that varies from year to year.
 It usually begins in the fall and closes early the in the following year.
 If you don’t enroll during the open enrollment, period, you’ll have to wait until the next enrollment period.
 You can qualify for Special Enrollment (outside the enrollment period) if you have experienced a “significant life event” such as marriage, birth of a child, or loss of your current insurance.

-This article provides information on health care basics and types of insurance coverage. .
+This article provides information on health insurance basics.

-This article provides information on health insurance for children and Medicaid-CHIP programs.
+This article provides information on health insurance for children in low-income families in Texas.